orbcode/orbuculum/README.md

      formatting.
 Note that the `Name` component is missing in this format because orbcat does not create fifos.

- `-C, --cpufreq [Frequency in KHz]`: Set speed of the CPU to convert CPU timestamps into time timestamps.
+ `-C, --cpufreq [Frequency in KHz]`: Set (scaled) speed of the CPU to convert CPU timestamps into time timestamps.
 When
-      this option is set `-Ts` and `-Tt` will generate output in milliseconds and thousandths of a millisecond for an effective resolution of 1us, provided your target has been configured to generate timestamps.
+      this option is set `-Ts` and `-Tt` will generate output in milliseconds and thousandths of a millisecond for an effective resolution of 1us, provided your target has been configured to generate timestamps. **Note the frequency you set should be scaled according to the setting in the ITM Control register (/1, /4, /16 or /64).**

  `-E, --eof`: When reading from file, terminate when file exhausts, rather than waiting for more data to arrive.